Chapter 8:

 "Elara, I’m home."

-A woman with warm, kind eyes and blonde hair tied back in a simple braid emerges from the back, wiping her hands on her apron.
+A woman with warm, kind eyes and auburn hair tied back in a simple ponytail emerges from the back, wiping her hands on her apron.
 She smiles brightly at Hakota, a smile that instantly stalls when her eyes land on me.

-“Hakota?
-Who is this?” she asks, her voice low and tense.
+"Hakota?
+Who is this?" she asks, her voice fast and tense.

 I sink into the chair, the exhaustion of the day finally seeping into my muscles.

 Elara’s eyes rake over my muddy torn clothes, my trembling hands, and finally settle on the grotesquely swollen ankle.
-The hard mask of her suspicion cracks, replaced by a deep frown of concern.
+She must trust her husband’s judgement because her suspicion is immediately replaced by a deep frown of concern.

-“Goodness, you poor thing.” her tone softening completely.
-She moves closer, her previous fear forgotten in the face of my obvious misery.
+"Goodness, you poor thing."
+Her tone softens completely.
+She moves closer, her fear forgotten in the face of my obvious misery.

-“Hakota, fetch a clean cloth and that basin.”
+"Hakota, fetch a clean cloth and that basin of water."
 She kneels in front of me, her expression a mixture of pity and professional focus.
-“Let me look at that.”
+"Let me look at that."

 She examines my ankle with a surprisingly gentle touch, her fingers probing the swollen flesh.
 I hiss in pain as she tests the joint.

 She looks up at her husband, who has returned with a wooden basin of water.
-“This is no simple sprain Hakota.
+"I don’t think this is a simple sprain Hakota.
 The swelling is too severe, and it’s cold to the touch.
-She needs Clovis.”
+She needs Clovis."

 Hakota’s face grows stern, but nods in agreement.
 "I was afraid of that."

 He turns to me, his expression serious.
-“Shikara, we have a doctor in the village.
+"Shikara, we have a person in the village.
 She’s... good with these kinds of things.
 It’s not far.
-Can you make it a little further?”
+Can you make it a little further?"

 I nod numbly, not trusting my voice.
 The idea of more walking is torture, but the promise of feeling better is a powerful motivator.
 With Elara supporting my other side, we make our way back out into the night.